walcht/walcht/about.md

-  Particularly, I contributed in the initial setup of HUD devices by providing C++ sample code on how to render a triangle (i.e., the usual *Hello World* of computer graphics) on the provided HUD device.
+  Particularly, I contributed in the initial setup of HUD devices by providing C++ sample code on how to render a triangle (i.e., the usual *Hello World* of computer graphics but for AR-HUDs rather than conventional 2D screens) on the provided HUD device.
 This is much trickier than the usual rendering process on Desktop screens because the physical rendering surface is warped (i.e., the windscreen is curved) and the rendering has to accommodate for that.
 There are additionally a lot of *Gotchas*.
-E.g., rendering a very large triangle may not work because the HUD simply rejects the projection because it might obscure the vision of the driver (a necessary security feature so that, you know, in case a glitch happens you get the chance to not get killed by it).
+E.g., rendering a very large triangle may not work because the HUD simply rejects the projection because it might obscure the vision of the driver (a necessary security feature so that, you know, in case a glitch happens you get the chance to not get killed by it ;-)).

-  This task required some roll-your-sleeves-and-get-your-hands-dirty type of debugging where documentation was sparse (or worse - non existent).
+  This task required some roll-your-sleeves-and-get-your-hands-dirty type of debugging where documentation was sparse (or worse -- non existent).

 - Contributed to identifying and solving issues related with certain AR-HUD functionalities.
 E.g., Audi's global drone positioning improvements (see